Language

 Fluid couplings:

-Enable soft-starting of large driven loads such as fans and pumps, protecting both the driver and driven equipment from startup shock loads
+Enable soft-starting of large driven loads such as fans and pumps, protecting both driver and driven equipment from startup shock loads.

 Coupling failure is among the leading causes of forced outages in rotating machinery trains.
 Specifying the correct service factor and material grade is critical.